AniolMG/mini-ml-pipeline/readme.md

 So first we should do some Exploratory Data Analysis (EDA).
 You can see my full EDA in the [jupyter notebook](titanic_EDA.ipynb).
 This is only for completition, since it's not the main focus of this project.

 Then I trained a very simple XGBoost model, using some of the knowledge obtained in the EDA as guidance.
 You can see it in my [training code](train_model.py).
 Again, the specific model and its results are not the focus of this project.
+Keep in mind this won't work until we run the MLflow server since the script uses it.
+If you want, you can comment the ``mlflow.set_tracking_uri`` and ``set_experiment`` lines to see that the training script works.

 I used MLflow to track experiments and later serve them.
 For now, with ``mlflow ui`` we can see a simple local view of our models.

 I created a [main.py](main.py) file to run a FastAPI local server that allowed me to use the MLflow models with api calls with ``uvicorn main:app --reload``.
+HOWEVER, this won't work, again, because it's expecting MLflow server to be set up correctly.
+Refer to the  [**NoMLFlowApproach branch**](https://github.com/AniolMG/mini-ml-pipeline/tree/NoMLFlowServerApproach) if you want a simpler set up.

 ---